Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Debugging coroutines and threads

-Coroutines can suspend on one thread and resume on another thread with [Unconfined] dispatcher or with a multi-threaded dispatcher like [CommonPool].
+Coroutines can suspend on one thread and resume on another thread with [Unconfined] dispatcher or with a default multi-threaded dispatcher.
 Even with a single-threaded dispatcher it might be hard to figure out what coroutine was doing what, where, and when.
 The common approach to debugging applications with threads is to print the thread name in the log file on each log statement.
 This feature is universally supported by logging frameworks.
 When using coroutines, the thread name alone does not give much of a context, so